5 Star Review

 Step 1: Meet Trust Fund Criteria

-• Proof of an asbestos-related diagnosis.
+• Proof of an asbestos-related diagnosis

-• Statute of limitations for filing a claim.
+• Statute of limitations for filing a claim

 Step 2: Collect Evidence to Support Your Claim

-• Asbestos Involvement: Medical documentation describing the extent to which asbestos contributed to the claimant’s disease.
+• Asbestos involvement: Medical documentation describing the extent to which asbestos contributed to the claimant’s disease

 Step 3: Submit Your Claim

-Once your attorney has gathered evidence, they will submit it per the trust’s protocols.
+Once your attorney has gathered evidence, they’ll submit it per the asbestos trust’s protocols.
 Most trusts accept claims submitted through their websites.
-Others may require the submission of a printed claim through the mail.
+Other trusts may require the submission of a printed claim through the mail.
+Your attorney will find the best method to submit your claim to ensure a smooth approval process.

 Step 4: Claim Reviewed for Approval

 Asbestos trust funds have separate review processes for claims based on an individual’s asbestos exposure and particular life situation.
 Make sure to inquire with the trust’s administrators or ask your attorney to explain the process.
+The trust’s administrators will review the evidence in your claim.

-An experienced mesothelioma attorney has the expertise to know which type of asbestos trust fund review is likely to result in a better outcome for your case.
+The payout offered in this review may move to arbitration if you’re unsatisfied with the amount.
+If arbitration fails, you may have the right to sue the trust.
+An experienced mesothelioma attorney has the expertise to know which type of asbestos trust fund review will likely result in a better outcome for your case.

 How Are Asbestos Bankruptcy Trusts Created?